Appendix

 Poor Condition

 Some housing units will require replacement in the coming decade due to several factors.
-Three factors, tracked in Census data, provided perspective to this study:
+Three factors, tracked in Census data, provided perspective to this analysis: (1) Units without plumbing and kitchen facilities; (2) Units built before 1949; (3) Mobile home units.
+The analysis assumed that only a small portion of these units will need to be replaced.

 Data source: U.S. Census and American Community Survey